AdobeDocs/analytics-2.0-apis/oauth-postman.md

   ![Postman Oauth Step 4](/images/postman-oauth2-step4.png)

-  [!NOTE] If you have already requested other tokens in Postman, you can select them from the **Available Tokens** dropdown.
+ *If you have already requested other tokens in Postman, you can select them from the **Available Tokens** dropdown.*

 7. Specify the method from the Postman request dropdown.
 Click the **Headers** tab.
 In the Postman Headers table, the **Authorization** KEY contains a corresponding **Bearer** token VALUE.